Jaguar I-Pace: Overview

-The car has all-wheel drive via two motors powered by a 90 kWh LG Chem lithium-ion battery with a battery management system developed by JLR.
+The car has all-wheel drive via two motors powered by a 90 kWh LG Chem liquid cooled lithium-ion battery.
 Each motor delivers 197 HP and 258 lb·ft of torque, for a total power of 395 HP and total torque of 516 lb·ft.
 The 0–62 mph (0–100 km/h) time is 4.8 seconds, and the top speed is electronically limited to 124 mph (200 km/h).

 The battery contains 432 pouch cells.
-It can charge from 0 to 80 percent in 85 minutes using 50 kW DC charging, or 45 minutes using a 100 kW charger.
+It can charge from 0 to 80 per cent in 85 minutes using 50 kW DC charging, or 45 minutes using a 100 kW charger.
 Home charging with an AC wall box (7 kW) achieves the same state of charge in 10 hours.
 As the I-Pace was initially released with a single-phase 7 kW AC charger, a one-hour charge, would add around 30 km of range.
-Later models had 11 kW AC charging, at single-phase or three-phase, depending on market.
+Later 2021 models had 11 kW AC charging, at single-phase or three-phase, depending on market.

-The car comes with a smartphone app which can locate the car, report on its locking, alarming, and charging status, and start its battery preconditioning and/or cabin heating/cooling.
+The car comes with a smartphone app called Jaguar Remote, which can locate the car, report on its locking, alarming and charging status, and start its battery preconditioning or cabin heating/cooling.